Urehelonn/portfolio_liam/README.md

     - Add Stack usage section for every project, and insert record into data; (done)

 - 16 Apr:
-    - Put the rest project from resume into data;
+    - Put the rest project from resume into data; (done)
     - Font changing;